 \subsection{Evaluation of the twisted-wave matrix element}

-We assume that light is prepared in the so--called Bessel state.
-In our analysis we assume that the Bessel photon beam propagates along (quantization) $z$--axis.
-For this case, the Bessel state is characterized by the well--defined projections of the linear momentum $k_z$ and total angular momentum (TAM) onto the $z$--axis $m_{\mathsf{tam}}$.
-The absolute value of the transverse momentum, $\kappa_{\perp} = \left| {\bf k}_{\perp} \right|$, is fixed and together with $k_z$ defines the energy of the photons $\omega = c \sqrt{\kappa_{\perp}^2 + k_z^2}$.
-As it was shown in~\cite{MaH13}, this Bessel state is described by the vector potential:
+We assume that the light is prepared in a so-called Bessel state.
+In our analysis, the Bessel photon beam propagates along the (quantization) $z$~axis.
+For this case, the Bessel state is characterized by the well-defined projections of the linear momentum $k_z$ and the total angular momentum (TAM) onto the $z$~axis $m_{\mathsf{tam}}$.
+The absolute value of the transverse momentum, $\kappa_{\perp} = \left| {\bf k}_{\perp} \right|$, is fixed; together with $k_z$ it defines the energy of the photons $\omega = c \sqrt{\kappa_{\perp}^2 + k_z^2}$.
+As shown in~\cite{MaH13}, this Bessel state is described by the vector potential

-where:
+where

-These expressions present the Bessel state in the momentum space as a coherent superposition of plane--waves with wave--vectors ${\bm k} = \left({\bm k}_\perp, k_z\right)$ lying on the surface of a cone with the opening angle $\tan\theta_c = k_\perp/k_z$ (see Fig.~\ref{fig0}).
-Below we characterize the kinematic properties of the Bessel beams by means of this opening angle.
+These expressions present the Bessel state in momentum space as a coherent superposition of plane waves with their wave vectors ${\bm k} = \left({\bm k}_\perp, k_z\right)$ lying on the surface of a cone with opening angle $\tan\theta_c = k_\perp/k_z$ (see Fig.~\ref{fig0}).
+Below we characterize the kinematic properties of the Bessel beams by this opening angle.

-With use of the vector potential (\ref{eq:18}), (\ref{eq:18a}) we can derive the matrix element for the photo\-ionization of many--electron atom by twisted light:
+Using the vector potential (\ref{eq:18}), (\ref{eq:18a}), we can derive the matrix element for photo\-ionization of a many-electron atom by twisted light:

-where $M^{(\rm pl)}_{M_i \lambda M_f}\left({\bm k}, {\bm p} \right)$ is the conventional plane--wave matrix element (\ref{eq:matrix_element_plane_wave}).
-We have introduced an additional exponential factor ${\rm e}^{-i {\bm k}_\perp {\bm b}}$ to specify the lateral position of a target atom with regard to the beam axis of the incident light, where the impact parameter ${\bm b} = \left(b_x, b_y, b_z \right)$.
-This parameter is essential since in contrast to a plane--wave, the Bessel beams have a much more complex internal structure.
-In particular, their intensity distribution in the transverse to the propagation direction $xy$--plane is not uniform but consists of concentric rings of high and low intensity.
+where $M^{(\rm pl)}_{M_i \lambda M_f}\left({\bm k}, {\bm p} \right)$ is the conventional plane-wave matrix element (\ref{eq:matrix_element_plane_wave}).
+We introduced an additional exponential factor ${\rm e}^{-i {\bm k}_\perp {\bm b}}$ to specify the lateral position of the target atom with regard to the beam axis of the incident light, where the impact parameter ${\bm b} = \left(b_x, b_y, b_z \right)$.
+This parameter is essential since, in contrast to a plane wave, the Bessel beams have a much more complex internal structure.
+In particular, their intensity distribution in the transverse direction (the $xy$~plane) is not uniform but consists of concentric rings of high and low intensity.
 The direction of the local energy flux also varies significantly within the wavefront.
-Therefore, one may expect that the properties of the photo--electrons strongly depend on the position $\bm b$ of a target atom with respect to the Bessel beam axis.
+Therefore, one may expect that the properties of the photo\-electrons strongly depend on the position $\bm b$ of the target atom with respect to the Bessel beam axis.